Programme

 In this session participants will:

-Speaker: Rob Rolley, Knowledge Transfer Adviser - Wales
+Speaker: Professor Rob Rolley, Knowledge Transfer Adviser - Wales

 He chairs the Industrial Advisory Board at Cardiff University and is a member of the Technology Leadership Council for Technology Connected, helping to promote technology, skills, and manufacturing in Wales.
 In his free time, you may catch him playing in 99%Chimp a rock covers band.